Efficient case management

 Aligning on scope

-I ran a quick audit of the current flows to map out the current experience, calling out the planned areas to update.
+I ran a quick audit of the existing flows to map out the user experience, calling out the planned areas to update.
 This helped me quickly get up-to-speed on the current experience in our platform.

 Untitled has saved us thousands of hours of work.
 We’re able to spin up projects and features faster.